aurora-opensource/au/docs/index.md

 [Aurora](https://aurora.tech/).
 Its key strengths include safety, accessibility, performance, and developer experience.

-The library source is on github, at [aurora-opensource/au](https://github.com/aurora-opensource/au).
+The library source is on GitHub, at [aurora-opensource/au](https://github.com/aurora-opensource/au).

 ## Getting started